litus-ai/classy/docs/docs/getting-started/customizing-things/custom-metric.md

 import ReactTermynal from '/src/components/termynal';

-Adding a custom metric that you want to use for evaluation (with `classy evaluate`) and, perhaps, even monitor and/or use for early-stopping at training time, is easy with `classy`:
+Adding a custom metric for evaluation is easy in `classy`, and you can use it for both `classy evaluate` and `classy train` (to monitor performance or, perhaps, even early-stop).
+To do this, you just need to:

 1. Write your *Evaluation* class

 ```python